CircusMind/Dd/README.md

    * Lassiez Faire administration - minimal intervention only as a last resort
    * Anti-censorship
    * Pro-transparency and accountability
+   * Open communication
+   * Impartiality
+   * 100% self/user funded - no advertisers to avoid conflicts of interest

 2. Requirements
-- [ ] Code of Governance that all admins are to abide by and be held accountable to
+   - [ ] Code of Governance that all admins are to abide by and be held accountable to, including:
+         * decision making/voting policy
+         * user communication policy, randomly selected focus group participants (from pre-selected larger/suitably experienced pool),
+         * apply ToS to all users equally
+         *
+         *
+         *
    - [ ] Mod ToS - clearly defined responsibilities and conditions for exercising of Mod powers
-- [ ] User ToS
+   - [ ] User ToS - breach of policy, 3 strikes? (can include UI?), appeals process

-####

 ###